 Termination date

-In this section of a contract termination letter, including when you are seeking to have this contract termination take effect.
-Keep in mind this will also be based on any contractual obligations that may need to be followed.
+In this section of the letter, it is included when you are seeking to have this contract terminated.
+Keep in mind that this will also be based on any contractual obligations that may need to be followed.

 This termination goes into effect per the receipt of this letter on this day, August 15, 20XX.